serokell/ariadne/docs/usage-gui.md

 When an account is selected you can open its settings by clicking the "Account settings" button in the wallet pane.
 A dialog will open where you can change your account's name or delete it.

+If you hover your mouse over wallet's name in the right pane, you will see a tooltip with wallet's internal stable database id.
+You can use that id in several knit commands, such as `send` or `new-account`.
+To copy that id to clipboard just right-click on the wallet name.

 ## Blockchain operations

 Wallet pane has two buttons for working with the blockchain &mdash; "SEND" and "REQUEST".
 Both will